OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/05_theories.md

 Three-tier Strategy for Reasoning about Floating-Point Numbers in SMT](https://inria.hal.science/hal-01522770)" by Conchon et al.

-*Note*: Support for floating-point arithmetic is enabled by default in Alt-Ergo since version 2.5.0.
+*Note*: Prelude for floating-point arithmetic is a built-in theory in Alt-Ergo since version 2.5.0.
+Use `--enable-theories fpa` to enable it.
 Previous versions required the use of command line flags `--use-fpa` and `--prelude fpa-theory-2019-10-08-19h00.ae` to enable it.